 If you don’t hold it against the engine block then it will try to ground through you and can cause a serious burn or shock.
 Don’t try this unless you have someone with you who knows how to do it.

 When you have the spark plug against the engine block go ahead and hit the starter button.
 If the spark is sparking at regular intervals then that spark plug is fine, move on to the next one and check all of them.

-To check the spark plug wires you should buy a spark tester for about $10 from an auto parts store and follow the directions.
-Try to also do a quick visual inspection of the wire itself is useful.
+To check the spark plug wires, you can buy a spark tester for about $10 from an auto parts store and follow the directions.
+Try to also do a quick visual inspection of the wire itself.
 Look for any cracks or frays in the wire.
 If there are any cracks at all then replace it.

-If you suspect you have a bad ignition coil, it’s best to just simply replace it.
+If you suspect you have a bad ignition coil, it’s best to just simply replace it as well.

 How do I install new exhaust pipes?
 New exhaust pipes are easy to install and almost all new pipes come with specific instructions.
 Simply unbolt your old ones and slide them off the end of the exhaust header.
 Slide the new ones on and bolt them up.
 Just make sure you buy the correct diameter size.

 Will backfiring affect the fuel mileage of a motorcycle?
 A backfire does not directly cause worse gas mileage, but is a sign that your fuel is not getting converted into mechanical energy like it should be.
 So you will get worse gas mileage when you have a backfire, but it’s not caused by the backfire itself.
 The backfire is just a symptom of the problem.